Brash ‘Goddess of Love’ comedian Judy Tenuta dies at 72

 Michael McKean, of “Spinal Tap” fame, tweeted, “One of a kind.
 Damn.”

-Tenuta gained national attention in 1987 with “On Location: Women of the Night,” a HBO special in which she starred with Ellen DeGeneres, Paula Poundstone and Rita Rudner.
+Tenuta gained national attention in 1987 with “On Location: Women of the Night,” an HBO special in which she starred with Ellen DeGeneres, Paula Poundstone, and Rita Rudner.

 “I would trade it in a minute, if I could just be a wife and mother,” wisecracked the gold lamé-wrapped, gum-chewing Tenuta, who accepted her award from Carlin.